 * * *

-If you enjoyed this review of Michelangelo Antonioni’s Red Desert, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Michelangelo Antonioni’s Red Desert, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a survey of photography from Josef Sudek to Laura Makabresku, an examination of Abstract Expressionism as depicted in Kurt Vonnegut’s Bluebeard, and a debunking of Internet sciolists such as Jordan B. Peterson and Christopher Langan.

 More from Jessica Schneider: Charlie Parker & The Drive For Greatness In Damien Chazelle’s “Whiplash” (2014), So Much Is Delicate: C. Scott Willis’s “The Woodmans” (2010), The Romantic Longing within Jean Renoir’s “The River” (1951)